 Our top tips for working from home

-With all lectures now moving online for Semester 1, studying from home for a significant amount of time will be the new normal.
+With many lectures and teaching now online, studying from home for a significant amount of time will be the new normal.

 Whether you're just working from home for the time being, or studying online in Manchester, there are certain things you can do to ensure a good work to life balance and be as productive as you can be.
 We've pulled together our top tips for working from home.